ashleycollis/GraceShopper/README.md

 A sample ecommerce website where users can create an account, browser items, add to cart and checkout.
 The main technologies used are React, Redux, Sequelize, Express and PostgreSQL.

-## Getting Started
+## View Project

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Run the following commands to set up and preview project on http://localhost:8080/

-Run `npm install`
+* `npm install`
-createdb boilermaker
+* createdb upperrestside
-createdb boilermaker-test
+* createdb upperrestside-test

-Running `npm run start-dev` will make great things happen!

-If you want to run the server and/or `webpack` separately, you can also `npm run start-server` and `npm run build-client`.
+* npm run start-dev

 ## Running the tests

-* By default, running `npm test` will use `boilermaker-test`, while regular development uses `boilermaker`
+* By default, running `npm test` will use `upperrestside-test`, while regular development uses `upperrestside`

 ## Contributors